-FRIDA generally supports groups, networks, or collectives based in Eastern, Western, Southern, Central Africa; Asia and the Pacific; The Middle East and North Africa; Latin America and the Caribbean; Central, Southern, Eastern Europe and Caucasus and Central and North Asia.
+FRIDA generally supports groups, networks, or collectives based in Eastern, Western, Southern, Central Africa; Asia and the Pacific; South West Asia and North Africa; Latin America; the Caribbean and Central, Southern, Eastern Europe and Caucasus and Central and North Asia.

-No. Young feminist group/organization doesn’t need to be legally registered in order to be eligible to apply.
-Many newly established young feminist groups struggle to become registered and for others it is a political decision not to register themselves.
-FRIDA is open and committed to supporting these groups, but also those that are legally registered as non-government organizations in their countries.
+No. Your young feminist group/organization does not need to be legally registered in order to be eligible to apply.
+In many cases, newly established young feminist groups struggle to become registered and in others, groups make a political decision to not register themselves.
+FRIDA is open and committed to supporting both unregistered groups as well as those that are legally registered as non-government organizations in their countries.

-At this stage of the application process, it is not necessary to submit a detailed budget with your project proposal, just an overall amount in USD that you are asking to receive from FRIDA.
+At this stage of the application process, it is not necessary to submit a detailed budget, only an overview of how you plan to use the grant.

-You can apply in one of the following languages: English, Spanish, French, Arabic, Portugues, Russian or Mandarin.
+You can apply in one of the following languages: Spanish, French, Arabic, English, Portuguese or Russian.

 No. A group can apply only once, with only one grant application.
 Groups who applied in previous grant cycles are welcome to apply again!

 No, you can’t vote for your group.
-FRIDA voting is a transparent process and groups that vote for themselves will not be accepted.
+FRIDA’s voting is a transparent process and groups that vote for themselves will not be accepted.

 All applications must be submitted by April 19, 2022.